Ilia, Hunedoara

 Ilia (Marosillye, Elienmarkt) is a commune in Hunedoara County, Romania.
 The commune lies in the historical province of Transylvania.
 It is composed of nine villages: Bacea (Bácsfalva), Bretea Mureșană (Marosbrettye), Brâznic (Briznik), Cuieș (Kulyes), Dumbrăvița (Dumbravica), Ilia, Săcămaș (Szakamás), Sârbi (Szirb), and Valea Lungă (Valealunga).

+The commune is located in the central part of Hunedoara County, 26 km west of the county seat, Deva.
+It lies on the right bank of the Mureș River, southwest of the Metaliferi Mountains and north of the Poiana Ruscă Mountains.

+The Ilia train station serves the CFR Main Line 200, running from Brașov towards Timișoara and the border with Hungary, as well as Line 212, connecting Ilia to Lugoj.
+The national road DN7 (part of E68) crosses the commune, meeting the A1 motorway just north of Ilia.